joltcan/backup-restic/README.md

 # Vars
 The config file is stored at <HOME>/.config/restic-vars.
 Run backup-restic.sh once and it will tell you what is needed.

+# Run
+* Initialise: run the script once, then it will till you what to add to the vars file
+* Run `backup-restic init` to initiate the repository
+* To manually backup, `backup-restic backup`

+# Run automatically
+Add to your crontab, like so:
+`@daily  /usr/local/bin/backup-restic backup >/dev/null 2>&1`

 Works for me (tm)!